alastairtree/LazyCache/README.md

 - Thread safe, concurrency ready
 - Interface based API and built in `MockCache` to support test driven development and dependency injection
 - Leverages ObjectCache under the hood and can be extended with your own implementation of ObjectCache
-- The main class `CachingSevice` is a single class and so could be simply embedded
+- The main class `CachingSevice` is a single class and so could be easily embedded in your application or library
 - Good test coverage

 ## API Documentation